netzero-labs/netzero-labs/docs/diagnostics/Powerwall2.md

 ### Powerwall Capacity

 Like every lithium-ion battery, Powerwall will degrade over time and lose capacity.
 Netzero allows you to track the degradation over time.
 Refer to the [Tesla documentation](https://www.tesla.com/support/energy/powerwall/documents/documents) for warranty details on Powerwall 2.

-## Questions or Issues

-If you have any questions or issues, please submit them via [Netzero Issues](https://github.com/netzero-labs/netzero/issues).